CharisseEerie/CharisseEerie/README.md

 # Hi, I'm Charisse

-Aspiring software engineer with a thing for Python, clean logic, and systems that actually *work*.
-I've spent more hours than I'd like to admit building and breaking things just to figure out how they tick.
-Self-taught, self-driven, and probably overcaffeinated.
+Aspiring telecommunications engineer with a thing for Python, clean logic, and systems that actually *work*.
+I've spent somewhat more hours than I'd like to admit building and breaking things just to figure out how they tick.
+Self-taught and self-driven.

-I don't just write code—I shape ideas into working systems with Python as my tool of choice.
-From scrapers and automation to APIs and the occasional experimental chaos, I like to get my hands dirty.
+I don't just write code...
+I shape ideas into working systems with Python as my tool of choice.

 ### Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)